 But if you’re using mobile banking apps as a basis for choosing your next bank, you should look at opening a bank account from UnionBank, RCBC, BPI, and Landbank.

-For the RCBC Online Banking app, it currently has the top app rating average at 4.1 stars out of 5.
+The RCBC Online Banking app currently has a high rating average of 3.6 stars out of 5.
 That’s a good indicator that the app is good enough to handle your day-to-day transactions.

-For Landbank and BPI, both have improved on their app’s user experience.
+LANDBANK and BPI have improved their app’s user experience.
 By making their app more responsive and reliable, both banks were able to convince more users to try online banking.

 Online or mobile banking apps are here to stay, along with other advancements that will surely come in the future.
 So as early as now, you should start to familiarize yourself with the options you have.

 Consider mobile banking apps as a factor when opening a bank account.
 Ideally, choose to put your eggs in a basket that can let you do so with just a few taps and swipes.